input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-01-application-level.md

 ## Communication Messages

-This table is about data structures that are included in communication maintenance messages.
+This table describes data structures that are included in communication maintenance messages.
 It covers the following modules: